UnGast/JFOpenGL.swift/README.md

 glTexParameteri(GLenum(GL_TEXTURE_2D), GLenum(GL_TEXTURE_WRAP_S), GLint(GL_MIRRORED_REPEAT))
 ```
 You have to cast everything.
 Not fun.
 This is a result of how Swift translates C header files.
-Because SwiftGL loader is specialized for Swift, all that casting is a thing of the past.
+Because this library is specialized for Swift, all that casting is a thing of the past.
 ```swift
 glDepthMask(false)
 glClear(GL_COLOR_BUFFER_BIT | GL_DEPTH_BUFFER_BIT)